Guide To Commercial Door Hardware

 Door annunciator systems centralize the location at which multiple doors can be closely monitored, in addition to providing information about whether a door is open, closed, locked, unlocked or malfunctioning.
 Producing a chiming or buzzing sound when activated, specialized door annunciators can be integrated with intercom or video systems to further enhance security.

-Moreover, information provided by an annunciator may be transmitted to access control devices or PCs where data can be recorded and included in a company’s audit logs.
+Moreover, the information provided by an annunciator may be transmitted to access control devices or PCs where data can be recorded and included in a company’s audit logs.
 Door annunciators are useful in large warehouses, dressing rooms and isolated areas where criminal entry is more likely to occur.

 Deadbolts are called “dead” locks because no springs are needed to operate the bolt.
 By “bolting” a door to its frame, deadbolts prevent criminals from prying open a door, especially when deadbolt locks complement sturdy security doors.
 Length of deadbolt “bolts” that slide from the lock housing into the door frame are an industry standard one inch but can be made longer to accommodate door material and security needs.